Journaling Goals and Progress

 Part of what makes athletics, so captivating is the unpredictability of the outcome.
 Every athlete has a certain amount of variance in performance, making it difficult to know what works and does not work.
 Accurate record keeping will help provide the framework for what specific methods work for each athlete, which can reduce the fluctuations in performance by repeating what works best when performance matters the most.

 Athletes and coaches should share the journal information and discuss how training is frequently progressing.
 This discussion can occur before or after a session or in an individual meeting.
 It should only take a few minutes since the coach and athlete are in constant communication during practice sessions.
-It is important to have very specific goals for everything and to journal progress.
+It is

 Like training, goals should be previewed before each session, evaluated during each unit of practice and reviewed afterward.